-• First thing’s first: make sure your snowmobile is properly registered.
-In California, off-highway vehicles (OVHs) are required to be registered with the DMV.
-Each OVH will have either a green or red sticker.
+Before you strap on your helmet, make sure your snowmobile is properly registered.
+In California, off-highway vehicles (OHVs) are required to be registered with the DMV.
+Each OHV will have either a green or red sticker.
 Green stickers are given to vehicles that comply with California Air Resource Board emission standards and allow for year-round use in OHV riding areas.
 Red stickers are for vehicles whose emissions outputs do not comply with the California standards.
 These vehicles can only be used seasonally.
 It’s important that you obey the laws as they pertain to your registration.

-• Keep an emergency kit on your snowmobile at all times.
-This should include a standard first-aid kit, non-perishable food, a flashlight, a rope, and a multi-tool, as well as extra spark plugs and a drive belt, should yours give out while on the trail.
-In addition, keep an extra ignition key in your kit in case yours gets lost on the trail.
+- Have an emergency kit.
+Keep an emergency kit on your snowmobile that includes items like a standard first-aid kit, a flashlight, a rope, a multi-tool, extra spark plugs and a drive belt.
+It’s also a good idea to keep an extra ignition key in there in case yours gets lost on the trail.

-• Carry a portable GPS device.
-This is especially important when riding the backcountry.
+- Carry a portable GPS device.
+This is especially important when riding the back-country.

-• Make sure you have more than enough fuel to get where you’re going and back.
+- Check your fuel levels.
+Ensure you have more than enough fuel to get where you’re going and back.

-• Ride in OVH designated areas only.
+- Ride in OVH designated areas only.
 It is against the law in California to ride on-road, along the shoulder or in a ditch beside the road.

-• Always yield to on-coming traffic, domestic animals and wildlife.
+- Drive carefully.
+Always yield to on-coming traffic, domestic animals and wildlife.